 Location of Atmosphere in the Philippines

-The Philippine archipelago comprises of 7,107 islands situated between the Philippine Sea and the South China Sea.
+The Philippine archipelago comprises of over 7000 islands situated between the Philippine Sea and the South China Sea.
 The vast coral fringed islands offer a truly memorable underwater experience to snorkelers and divers.
-Atmosphere on Negros Island is close to the city of Dumaguete, a bustling University town with an airport, several hospitals, shopping malls and other conveniences at hand.
+Atmosphere on Negros Island is close to the city of Dumaguete, a bustling university town with an airport, several hospitals, shopping malls and other conveniences at hand.
 Atmosphere is located thirty minutes south of Dumaguete by car, by the coastal town of Dauin.
 The resort is close to the beautiful islands of Apo, Bohol, Siquijor and Cebu.

 Getting to Atmosphere in the Philippines

-International and domestic flights usually depart from different terminals and as there is quite a distance between terminals, so make sure to check flight details carefully and leave a lot of time between flights.
+International and domestic flights usually depart from different terminals and as there is quite a distance between terminals, make sure to check flight details carefully and leave a lot of time between flights.